krzysztofbogusz91/WeatherAppJs/README.md

 # WeatherAppJs
- 30.12.2017 - not working in Chrome - http content is blocked, still work in Opera;
+ 30.12.2017 - in order to work properly, browser must be run in unsafe mode.
+Aplication is using http API;